SimBuddy/SimBuddy/README.md

 WOB has been tested on a number of known algorithms, and has produced positive results.
 See my assorted repos for more information.
 Not all codebases are suitable.
 Monte-Carlo searches are already highly optimised, as are a lot of long-established codebases, such as Stockfish.

-AN additional technique, codenamed Nitpicker, has found some small, but sometimes significant additional improvements.
+An additional, novel technique, codenamed Nitpicker, has found some small, but sometimes significant additional improvements.
 The Nitpicker technique is not disclosed.

 **WOB BRAIN**